Akra-Numero/pgadmin3-lts/README.md

 ** Fork info **

-Fork of the BigSQL fork of pgadmin3-lts from allentc/pgadmin3-lts, unctional with PostgreSQL 15.
+Fork of the BigSQL fork of pgadmin3-lts from allentc/pgadmin3-lts, functional with PostgreSQL 15.

 pgAdmin3 is Free Software released under the PostgreSQL License.